Family paid $11,000 by Delta not to fly

 So Delta was offering top dollar to anyone who would agree to give up a seat.

 When the gate agent offered $900, Begley Bloom's husband offered their three seats for $1,500 each.
-The agent counted with an offer of $1,350 apiece -- so the family left the airport with $4,050 in vouchers and a promise that they would be put on a flight on Saturday.
+The agent countered with an offer of $1,350 apiece -- so the family left the airport with $4,050 in vouchers and a promise that they would be put on a flight on Saturday.

 Two of them were feeling pretty good about things.